MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module5_1-improve-code-quality-github-copilot-chat.md

 - Use chat participants and chat variables to help specify context.
 You can use the `#file:` and `#selection` chat variables to identify the specific code you are focused on.
 You can also include the full workspace (`@workspace`) when appropriate.
 Suppose you want to refactor a method in a specific file.
 You can use the `#file:` chat variable to tell GitHub Copilot which file to look at.
 You can select the method in the editor and use the `#selection` chat variable to tell GitHub Copilot what code to you want to refactor.
 You can also use the `@workspace` chat variable to tell GitHub Copilot to consider the entire workspace.
 Reinforce the specified context by referring to the selection or file in the natural language portion of your prompt.
 For example, you might say, "how can I improve the readability of the selected code?"
 - The intent should be clear and specific, and should specify the code quality aspect that you want to improve.
 For example, you might ask GitHub Copilot Chat to "How can I improve the modularity of the selected code".

-During this portion of the exercise, you review the **APL2007M5BankAccount** project and create three prompts for GitHub Copilot Chat.
+During this portion of the demo, you review the **APL2007M5BankAccount** project and create three prompts for GitHub Copilot Chat.
 The prompts focus on improving code readability, maintainability, and modularity.

-Use the following steps to complete this portion of the exercise:
+Use the following steps to complete this portion of the demo:

+1. Open the **APL2007M5BankAccount** sample app in Visual Studio Code.

 1. Open the **Program.cs** file and review the code.